Genaker/nodejento/README.md

 # Support of the Magento Commerce/Eterprise and Customisation also avalable

-if you need customisation and mucroservice for Magento Enterprise send me an email: (yegorshytikov@gmail.com)
+if you need customisation and mucroservice for Magento Enterprise send me an email: (yegorshytikov@gmail.com).

+Using this approach you can replace Magent Partialy or Entirely and achive beter performace and development speed.

 # Install